 Another gripe I have is its excessive exposition in the majority of the stories, especially in the beginning few paragraphs.
 The prose is excellent, but there were several times I questioned whether we needed the extent of the details – names, people, places – of those in the periphery.

 What is most disappointing is the eponymous ‘Boats on Land’.
 When the title of a story is used as the title for the whole collection, there are certain expectations.
 ‘Boats on Land’ falls short.
 It started off well, with second-person narration, but it goes on to say spell out the obvious.
 Take this sentence for instance:

 ‘We met because my parents and I went on holiday to Chandbari, a tea estate in Assam.’

-It is clumsy to read, and leaves the reader frustrated and impatient.
+It is clumsy to read and leaves the reader frustrated and impatient.

-Stories are the sum of its parts.
-Looking at it as a whole, the chronology, the subtle and eventual decline of magic and mystery, themes of xenophobia and modernism, all elevate this collection of short stories to a degree equal to most great modern literary fiction.
+Stories are the sum of their parts.
+Looking at it as a whole, the chronology, the subtle and eventual decline of magic and mystery, and themes of xenophobia and modernism, all elevate this collection of short stories to a degree equal to most great modern literary fiction.
 Boats on Land, despite its few missteps, is well worth the time you spend reading.